May 26, 1647 – Alse Young, hanged in Hartford, Connecticut, became the first person executed as a witch in the British American colonies.

 May 26, 1865 - Arrangements were made in New Orleans for the surrender of Confederate forces west of the Mississippi.

 May 26, 1865 – At the end of the Civil War, Confederate General Edmund Kirby Smith, commander of the Confederate Trans-Mississippi division, was the last full general of the Confederate Army to surrender, at Galveston, Texas.
+Smith himself fled to Mexico, and then to Cuba, before returning to Virginia in November 1865 to sign an amnesty oath.
+He was the last surviving full Confederate general until his death in 1893.

 May 26, 1865 – Horror writer Robert William Chambers was born in Brooklyn.